sdelements/shtdlib/README.md

 - 4.4.23
 - 5.0-beta

-Support for bash 3.1 and 3.2 has bene deprecated.
+Support for bash 3.1 has bene deprecated.

 ## Installation